timbophillips/xlsx-to-couchdb/README.md

 # xlsx-to-couchdb
-node typescript command line app for simple upload of Excel spreadsheet to local CouchDB database
+NodeJs command line app for simple upload of Excel spreadsheet to local CouchDB database.
+Ideally suited to simple spreadsheets with row 1 as keys and each subsequent row as a document of values.

 ## to use
 ### download from github